mikeliturbe/pasad/README.md

 Process-Level Detection of Stealthy Attacks on Control Systems*" published in ACM CCS 2018.

-This repository contains both the data and code to reproduce the figures from Sections 4.1, 4.2, 4.4 and 4.5 from the paper, relating to the detection of damage attacks, stealthy attacks, and other experiments such as setting the alarm threshold.
+This repository contains both the data and code to reproduce the figures from Sections 4.1, 4.2, 4.4 and 4.5 in the paper, relating to the detection of damage attacks, stealthy attacks, and other experiments such as setting the alarm threshold.
 The model-based implementation is not included here, but it was performed using [ar](https://github.com/RhysU/ar).